Will's avatar

 A mini loft conversion 24 October 2021

+Following on from my previous post about renovating our garden, I wanted to write an entry about another project we’ve recently completed.
 Our home is a Victorian townhouse over three storeys, but the top floor has only one bedroom and a bathroom.
-The rest of that floor is essentially attic (or loft) space, accessible through a hatch in the ceiling of the middle floor.
+The rest of that floor is essentially attic … Read more (3 minute read)

 Extraterrestrial by Avi Loeb 23 October 2021